chadrem/tribe/README.md

 ## Actors

 Actors are light-weight objects that use asynchronous message passing for communcation.

+#### Root actor

+Well designed applications built on the actor model tend to organize their actors in a tree like structure.
+To encourage this, Tribe has a special built-in actor known as the root actor:

+    Tribe.root

+You should use the root actor to create all of your application specific actors.

+#### Handlers

 There are two types of methods that you create in your actors:

 1. *Command handlers* are prefixed with "on_" and define the types of commands your actor will process.
 2. *System handlers* are postfixed with "_handler" and are built into the actor system.
 These are hooks into the Tribe's actor system.

-To send a message you use the Actable#message! method and specify a command with an optional data parameter.
-The return value will always be nil since messaging is asynchronous.
+#### Messages

-Note that the actors have a number of methods that end in ! (exclamation point or “bang”).
+Actors communicate asynchronously using a number of methods that end in ! (exclamation point or “bang”).
-All of these mthods are asynchronous and designed to be thread safe.
-More information on them will be provided throughout this readme.
+The most basic type is known as a fire and forget message and is available using the Actable#message! and Actable#deliver_message! methods.

     # Create your custom actor class.
     class MyActor < Tribe::Actor